 This means that you can now package bread in any size.
 However, you may continue using traditional quantities of 400 grams multiples if you wish.
 Whatever package size you decide to use, it must be clearly displayed on the packaging.

 All bread that is sold in quantities weighing over 5 grams and less than 25 kilograms must now be packaged using the average system of quantity control.
 For example, for a 400 gram loaf this would mean:

 - the average loaf must weigh at least 400 grams

 - at most one in 40 loaves can weigh less than 388 grams

 - no loaf can weigh less than 376 grams

 You must also allow for weight loss as loaves dry out.
 Loaves displayed for sale must meet their weight targets at all times.

-For more information on the average system of control, see the page in this guide on fixed-weight packaged goods: what you must do.
+For more information on the average system of control, see the page in this guide on selling fixed-weight packaged goods.

 Retailers who wish to have their bread treated under the minimum system rather than the average system must notify their local Trading Standards office.
 The bread must still be checked to ensure it is at least the weight stated.